Spotting: how can I stop this discharge outside my period?

 • Phytotherapy, or herbal medicine

-• Drink herbal teas and ginger tea to increase your levels of anti-inflammatory prostaglandins
+• Drink herbal teas and ginger tea to increase your levels of anti-inflammatory prostaglandins.

-• Takeibuprofen, a drug available in pharmacies, as recommended.
+• Takeibuprofen, available in pharmacies, as recommended.

 If spotting becomes frequent (known as metrorrhagia), we advise you to speak to your GP or gynecologist, as it may also be an indicator of other gynecological causes and diseases, such as uterine fibroids, STIs, uterine polyps, endometriosis, PCOS...

-Spotting FAQs
+Spotting FAQ

 What is spotting?

-Why do I spott?
+Why do I experience spotting?

-Is spotting s a cause for concern?
+Is spotting a cause for concern?

 You may also like :